 For more details, please visit: http://www.mincom.gov.bd/

-The Ministry of Industries is primarily responsible for developing new policies and strategies for promotion, expansion and sustainable development of industrial sector of the country.
-The Ministry of Industries acts a facilitator of the private sector with a view to creating increased industrial activities in the country.
+The Ministry of Industries is primarily responsible for developing new policies and strategies for promotion, expansion, and sustainable development of the industrial sector of the country.
+The Ministry of Industries acts as a facilitator of the private sector with a view to creating increased industrial activities in the country.

 For more details, please visit: http://www.moind.gov.bd/

 The National Board of Revenue (NBR) is the central authority for tax administration in Bangladesh.
 Administratively, it is under the Internal Resources Division of the Ministry of Finance.

 The main responsibility of NBR is to collect domestic revenue (primarily, Import Duties and Taxes, VAT, and Income Tax ) for the government.
 Other responsibilities include administration of all matters related to taxes, duties, and other tax producing fees.
 Under the overall control of IRD, NBR administers the Excise, VAT, Customs and Income-Tax services

 The Ministry of Home Affairs is mainly responsible for the maintenance of internal security and domestic policy.
 Besides it works to ensure the security to life and property, conduct rescue operations, investigate criminal cases, fights criminals, and curb crimes and militancy.
 It contains two divisions, Public Security Division and Security Service Division.
 For more details, please visit bellow link: